388: Add support for musig in descriptor templates #1697

 • KI, key index, the actual “pointer” to the key information vector.

-While the validity checks to avoid pubkey reuse before this change was feasible by looking at all the @i expressions in the descriptor template, it is now at the level of the KEY expressions, by comparing their key placeholders.
+While the validity checks to avoid pubkey reuse before this change were feasible by looking at all the @i expressions in the descriptor template, they are now at the level of the KEY expressions, by comparing their key placeholders.
 This means that the specs do not prevent having @i somewhere and musig(@i,...) elsewhere (which does not cause pubkey reuse in the actual scripts).

 149@@ -147,25 +150,38 @@ See [[bip-0379.md|BIP-379]] for a precise specification of all the valid miniscr